areseny/testproject/README.md

 ## Run tests

 Run `bin/test` to run the tests in a Docker container.
+You can pass files or directories as arguments to scope the run to particular tests:

+    bin/test spec/models
+    bin/test spec/controllers/v1/admin_controller_spec.rb

 ## Setup gitlab CI